Seattle Stanley Cup 1917 Mug

 One hundred years ago, on March 26th, 1917 the Seattle Hockey Club became the first American-based team to win the famed Stanley Cup by defeating Montreal 9-1 in game 4 between the National Hockey Association champions Montreal and Pacific Coast Hockey Association champion, Seattle.

 The best-of-five series, which was played entirely at the Seattle Arena on 5th Avenue, played 7-man aside under PCHA rules in games 1 and 3, and 6-man aside under NHA rules in games 2 and 4.

 In the first game, Montreal, with four goals by Didier Pitre, won 8-4 and took a 1-0 series lead.

 But Seattle would take the next three games.
-Led by the offensive output of Bernie Morris (he scored 14 out of Seattle's 23 goals in the series), the Mets won by scores of 6-1, 4-1 and 9-1 to take the cup.
+Led by the offensive output of Bernie Morris (he scored 14 out of Seattle's 23 goals in the series), Seattle won by scores of 6-1, 4-1 and 9-1 to take the cup.

 Top row L-R: Harry "Happy" Holmes (G), Bobby Rowe (D & Captain), Eddie Carpenter (D), Jack Walker (Rover)

 Middle L-R: Frank Foyston (C), Pete Muldoon (Coach)